echeran/smile-of-murugan/webbook/chapter11.md

 [^russian-translation]: by J. J. Glazov, *Povest' o braslete*, Moskva, 1966.

-[^czech-translation]: *Píseň o klenotu-Silappadigáram*, transl. by Kamil Zvelebil, Praha, *SNKL*, 1965.
+[^czech-translation]: *Píseñ o klenotu-Silappadigáram*, transl. by Kamil Zvelebil, Praha, *SNKL*, 1965.
 It took me ten years to translate the text and reshape it in Czech verse.